emacsmirror/meep/docs/reference.rst

 ---------------

 ``meep-state-region-elem``: ``nil``
-   Supported values are symbols nil or 'line.
+   Supported values are symbols nil or 'line-wise.

    Note that line-wise navigation is not enforced, this is a hint that commands may use.